MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 ### Fixes and improvements

+Fixes AIP not loading when policy parsing fails
-- Fixes for errors in [policy](/microsoft-365/compliance/reate-sensitivity-labels#publish-sensitivity-labels-by-creating-a-label-policy) parsing.
+- Fixes for errors where AIP may not load if a [policy](/microsoft-365/compliance/reate-sensitivity-labels#publish-sensitivity-labels-by-creating-a-label-policy) fails to parse parsing.
 Fix provided by updates to the [Microsoft Information Protection (MIP) SDK](../../mip/develop/version-release-history.md).
 7066585

 - Fixed possibly incorrect **method** values in audit logs in [New label audit logs](../audit-logs.md#new-label-audit-logs) for Outlook events.
 8891566 9475998

 - Fixes for possibly incorrect **label** and **labelBefore** values in [Change protection audit logs](../audit-logs.md#change-protection-audit-logs).
 9476012

-- Fixes for errors where documents may not be saved because of [edits made in the labeling metadata](/microsoft-365/compliance/create-sensitivity-labels).
+- Fixes for errors where documents may not be saved because of [edits made in the labeling metadata and lack of permissions](/microsoft-365/compliance/create-sensitivity-labels).
 9040399

 - Fixes for possible crashes when running PowerShell cmdlets.
 Fix provided by updates to the [Microsoft Information Protection (MIP) SDK](../../mip/develop/version-release-history.md).
 9100892